Mammoth Site halts tours until further notice

-The Mammoth Site in Hot Springs announced that in support of social dstancing, they will no longer be open to the public or offering public tours until further notice.
+The Mammoth Site in Hot Springs announced that in support of social distancing it will no longer be open to the public or offer public tours until further notice.

-The announcement said they will continue to monitor the situation and work with our local leaders in support of our community as updates and information become available.
+The announcement said they will continue to monitor the situation and work with local leaders as updates and information become available.

-The Annual Meeting that was scheduled for April 20, 2020 is also postponed until a later date and the Annual Fundraising event Murder Mystery that was set for April 24, 2020 is canceled.
+The Annual Meeting that was scheduled for April 20 was also postponed and the Annual Fundraising event Murder Mystery set for April 24 is canceled.

-Please visit our website or find us on Facebook for updates as information becomes available.
-We may also be reached at 605-745-6017.

 Concerned about COVID-19?